NecronaLabs/Necrora_App/docs/getting-started/installation.md

-# Accessing Luna402
+# Accessing Necorna

-Luna402 is a closed-source, web-based platform.
+Necorna is a closed-source, web-based platform.
 There is no installation required - simply access it through your web browser.

 ## How to Access

-Luna402 is available exclusively through our web application:
+Necorna is available exclusively through our web application:

-1. **Visit the Website**: Navigate to [luna402.xyz](https://luna402.xyz)
+1. **Visit the Website**: Navigate to [Necorna.xyz](https://Necorna.xyz)
 2. **Launch the App**: Click the "Launch App" button on the homepage
 3. **Start Chatting**: Begin your conversation with the AI oracle

 ## System Requirements

-To use Luna402, you need:
+To use Necorna, you need:

 - **A Modern Web Browser**:
   - Google Chrome (recommended) - Version 90 or later